RCastilho91/RCastilho91/README.md

 - Vanilla JavaScript
 - VB Script (I do Excel automation every once in a while!)

-## What I have already used in some capacity
+## What I use or have used in some capacity
 - React Native
 - PHP
 - Java